What is a “Disposition Hearing” in Juvenile Court?

-Juvenile Court is a lot different than adult court in many ways.
-Juvenile court can serve the same functions as adult court with the exception of the terminology being so different.
-This is one of the reasons that obtaining a lawyer who practices Montgomery County Juvenile law is important if the family is to navigate the juvenile system with the least damage done to the child who is is involved in the juvenile system.
-In Montgomery County PA there is something called a “disposition hearing” that the young person will at some point going to attend as the culmination of the juvenile nears.
-Here is what a Disposition Hearing is and how it works:
+Juvenile Court is different from the adult court in many ways.
+Juvenile court can serve the same functions as the adult court with the exception of the general terminology being different.
+Montgomery County PA has a “disposition hearing” that the teen will attend, and should do so with legal representation.
+This is one of the reasons that obtaining a lawyer who practices Montgomery County Juvenile law is important if the family is to navigate the juvenile system with the least damage done to the child who is involved in the juvenile system.

 If a child is initially found to be delinquent, a disposition hearing is scheduled.
 A Disposition Hearing is equivalent to the sentencing phase of a criminal court hearing for adults.
-At this hearing, the court hears evidence regarding the type of treatment, supervision and/or rehabilitation that would best suite the needs of the young person.
-The factors the court considers when fashioning a disposition for the child are ones that strive to:
+At this hearing, the court hears evidence regarding the type of treatment, supervision and/or rehabilitation that would best suit the needs of the young defendant.
+Factors the court considers when fashioning a disposition for the child are ones that strive to:

 - Provide balanced attention to the protection of the community;

-- Provide the juvenile with accountability of the offenses committed, and;
+- Provide the juvenile with the accountability of the offenses committed

 - Provide for the development of competencies to enable the child to become a responsible and productive member of the community.